kardwen/passepartui/README.md

 A desktop entry lets you start `passepartui` with your application menu.
 Edit the desktop file `passepartui.desktop` to use your terminal emulator for running `passepartui` and copy it to `$XDG_DATA_HOME/applications` which is usually `~/.local/share/applications`.

 ## Development

+Contributions are welcome!
+For architectural changes please start with opening an issue.

 Build with [Ratatui](https://github.com/ratatui/ratatui)